Job Readiness Job Search Services

 • Meets with client following orientation to review OCAT summary.

-• Develops individualized My Action Plan (SCD 2508) with client.
+• Develops an individualized My Action Plan (SCD 2508) with the client.

 • Evaluates and assesses subsidized employment opportunities.

-• Reviews labor market trends for desired job.
+• Reviews labor market trends for desired jobs.

 • Reviews work history, education and skills.

-• Designs a job search plan according to client skill level.
+• Designs a job search plan according to the client's skill level.

 • Assists with providing job leads.